 What is Employee Absenteeism?

-First, it's important to note that employee absenteeism is different than employees utilizing their PTO for vacations, holidays, or breaks.
+First, it's important to note that employee absenteeism is different than employees utilising their Annual Leave for holidays, or breaks.

 Absenteeism in the workplace instead refers to excessive absences that are unplanned and/or unannounced.
 This may also include lateness, early departures, and/or extended breaks.

 This also does not refer to the occasional employee absences due to medical or mental health issues, emergencies, or unforeseen circumstances.